oaustegard/ihp-framework/CONTRIBUTING.md

 ## Expand Your Mind

 1. **Immerse yourself in "War and Peace" by Leo Tolstoy** Experience Tolstoy's masterful weaving of individual stories with the grand tapestry of history.
 Reflect on his philosophy of historical forces and the role of free will in shaping events.
+Especially [Book 11, Chapter 1](https://www.gutenberg.org/files/2600/2600-h/2600-h.htm#link2H_4_0240) was the seed that sprouted into this exercise.

 2. **Explore Isaac Asimov's Foundation series**
    - Option A: Dive into Asimov's original novels.
-   - Option B: Watch the Foundation TV series on Apple TV+ (https://tv.apple.com/us/show/foundation/umc.cmc.5983fipzqbicvrve6jdfep4x3).
+   - Option B: Watch the [Foundation TV series on Apple TV+](https://tv.apple.com/us/show/foundation/umc.cmc.5983fipzqbicvrve6jdfep4x3).

    Let the concept of psychohistory spark your imagination about the potential for long-term societal prediction.